Cryptkeeper/libreorama/README.md

 3. `cmake .`
 4. `make`

-This will compile a `libreorama` binary, ready to use.
-You may optionally use `make install` to install libreorama to your user bin path.
+This will compile a `libreorama` binary, ready to use. `make install` is available to install libreorama to your user bin path.

-I have only tested `CMakeLists.txt` on macOS.
-If compiling for other OSes you may need to adjust header search paths or include paths.

 ## Usage
 libreorama is designed as a CLI program that plays a sequence (or list of sequences) when ran.
-Once completed, the program will exit.
+Once playback is complete, it will exit.
 Scheduling behavior can be done using libreorama in conjunction with other programs such as [cron](https://en.wikipedia.org/wiki/Cron).

 ```
 Usage: libreorama [options] <serial port name>